 to names of event instruments in the

 DIGESTcolumns.
 Each row summarizes events for given schema/digest values.
 (The

 DIGEST_TEXTcolumn contains the corresponding normalized statement digest text, but is neither a grouping nor summary column.)

 EVENT_NAMEcolumns.
 Each row summarizes events for a given thread and event name.

 EVENT_NAMEcolumn.
 Each row summarizes events for a given event name.

-All statement summary tables have these summary columns containing aggregated values:
+Each statement summary table has these summary columns containing aggregated values:

 The aggregate of the corresponding